Request for Proposals

 The applications will be judged on:

-• Responsiveness to the RFA.
-The proposal should represent a new direction or new project for the faculty member.
+• Whether the proposal represents a new direction or new project for the faculty member with the potential to impact their career trajectory

 • Creativity of the proposal.